PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

     **Reworking the example Padlet**

-    The Ultra Discussion tool is likely the best tool to replace this Padlet, as it's easy to access with outher module materials and the research examples are available to refer to later.
+    The Ultra Discussion tool is likely the best tool to replace this Padlet, as it's easy to access with other module materials and the research examples are available to refer to later.
 Create a Discussion in the relevant materials folder in your VLE site and add a starter post with each column heading.
 Students add their contributions to the relevant post.

     <figure markdown>
     ![Native Ultra Discussion.
 Starter post for each category made by instructor.
 Student contributions contain text, flies, images etc.](images/padlet-student-work-find-examples-alternative-discussion.png)